geekyguy1705/geekyguy1705.github.io/src/content/posts/Google IO 2025 - New Tools APIs and Everything Devs Need to Know/index.md

 > — Google AI Team

 From agentic assistants to creative media apps and immersive XR experiences, Google has put the tools of tomorrow’s software in developers’ hands today.

+Thanks for visiting and stay tuned for the next one.
+Until then, keep learning and stay secure!